 Indian man killed in possibly racial shooting at Kansas bar

+There are 1 comment on the CBS Atlanta story from 13 hrs ago, titled Indian man killed in possibly racial shooting at Kansas bar.
+In it, CBS Atlanta reports that:

 Sheriff's Office via AP).
 CORRECTS LAST NAME TO PURINTON - This undated photo provided by the Henry County Sheriff's Office in Clinton, Mo., shows Adam Purinton, of Olathe, Kan., who was arrested early Thursday, Feb.
 23, 2017, in connection with ...
-Residents of a south Georgia are beginning to get some answers nearly 12 years after teacher and former beauty queen Tara Grinstead vanished from her home.
+A man accused of shooting two Indians in a suburban Kansas City bar, killing one man and injuring two others in an attack that some witnesses said was racially motivated, has been charged with murder and attempted...
+A man accused of shooting two Indians in a suburban Kansas City bar, killing one man and injuring two others in an attack that some witnesses said was racially motivated, has been charged with murder and attempted murder.

 Add your comments below